yuchen1024/Kunlun/README.md

    * 20210827: post the initial version, mainly consists of wrapper class for BIGNUM* and EC_Point*
    * 20210925: shift twisted elgamal, sigma protocols, bulletproofs, and adcp to Kunlun
-   * 20211011: feed my first grammer sugar "namespace" to Kunlun, add OT primitive
+   * 20211011: feed my first grammar sugar "namespace" to Kunlun, add OT primitive
    * 20220319: add private set operation and re-org many places
    * 20220329: speeding Shanks DLOG algorithm and add ElGamal PKE and Schnorr SIG
    * 20220605: greatly improve the multi-thread support (simplify the code and unify the interface)